alnoki/AAAAAA/docs/development/tasks/sphinx.rst

          :xref:`Custom link <xref-ext>`

 #.
-Add a description of the link to :ref:`References`
+Add a description of the link to :ref:`references`

    * After this step, the link can be moved above the delimiter comment in :std:doc:`conf.py <sphinx:usage/configuration>`